Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

-where the series is graded by non-decreasing order $l$.
+where the sum runs over the distinct Weyl group orbits and the series is graded by non-decreasing order $l$.

-Each $h_l^W$ possesses a distinct unique minimal multidegree.
-To see this, suppose that $h_l^W$ and $h_{l'}^W$ possess the same unique minimal multidegree, denoted by $m$.
-This means, the element $h_m$ is contained in the Weyl group orbit of both $h_l$ and $h_{l'}$: The set $\{h_l\}$ is closed under the Weyl group action (Proposition \ref{prop4314}) and $h_m$ is the unique element within it having unique minimal multidegree $m$.
+In the series, each $h_l^W$ possesses a distinct unique minimal multidegree.
+Suppose that $h_l^W$ and $h_{l'}^W$ possess the same unique minimal multidegree, denoted by $m$.
+This means that the element $h_m$ is contained in the Weyl group orbit of both $h_l$ and $h_{l'}$: The set $\{h_l \mid l \in \mathbb{Z}^{n(n-1)/2}\}$ is closed under the Weyl group action (Proposition~\ref{prop4315}) and $h_m$ is the unique element within it having unique minimal multidegree $m$.
 Since Weyl group orbits are disjoint equivalence classes, sharing a common element $h_m$ implies that the orbits must be identical.
-Therefore, $h_l^W = h_{l'}^W$
+Therefore, $h_l^W = h_{l'}^W$.

 By assumption, the minimal multidegrees of $f$ are $l_1, l_2, \dots, l_j$.
-Consequently, the unique minimal multidegree of each term $h_l^W$ must be greater than or equal to at least one of $l_1, \dots, l_j$.
-This follows from the fact that the set $\{h_l\}$ is closed under the Weyl group action.

-However, there are only finitely many multidegrees that are greater than or equal to $l_1, \dots, l_j$ and possess entirely non-positive components.
-Therefore, the expansion $f = \sum_l c_l h_l^W$ must be a finite sum.
-This concludes the proof.\end{proof}
+Consequently, in the expansion (\ref{4.13}), each $h_l$ has a unique minimal multidegree bounded below by at least one of the $l_i$.
+It follows that the unique minimal multidegree of each $h_l^W$ must also be greater than or equal to some $l_i$.
+Because each $h_l^W$ has a strictly distinct unique minimal multidegree, the set $\{h_l^W\}$ is linearly independent.
+Furthermore, there are only finitely many multidegrees that are bounded below by the $l_i$ while having entirely nonpositive components.
+Therefore, the expansion $f = \sum_l c_l h_l^W$ is necessarily a finite sum, which concludes the proof.\end{proof}

-Next, we are going to show the Weyl group orbit sums of Casimirs are generated by formal geodesic functions.
-This implies each $h_l^W$ is generated by formal geodesic functions.
+Next, we show that the algebra of Weyl group orbit sums of the Casimirs is generated by formal geodesic functions.
+This implies each $h_l^W$ can be expressed in terms of formal geodesic functions.

 \begin{lem} Let $t = \lambda + \lambda^{-1}$.
 For any integer $i$ such that $0 \le i \le \lfloor n/2 \rfloor$, the following expressions are polynomials in $t$: For odd $n$: For even $n$: \end{lem}